What is Reckless Driving?

 – Proof of ownership (title or registration certificate)

-– Texas driver’s license or state-issued ID
+– West Virginia driver’s license or state-issued ID

-– Application for Texas Title and/or Registration
+– Application for Certificate of Title and Registration

 – Payment for registration fees and taxes